mathworks-robotics/obstacle-avoidance-using-camera/README.md

 1. Getting the input image from the on-board camera.
 2. Calculating the optical flow lines from the image using *Horn-Schunck* method
 3. Implementing an algorithm for steering the vehicle from the calculated flow lines
-4. Implementing a switching based logic using [Stateflow<sup>:registered:</sup> ](https://www.mathworks.com/products/stateflow.html) to switch from optical flow algorithm to a PID Control algorithm.
+4. Implementing a switching based logic using [Stateflow&reg; ](https://www.mathworks.com/products/stateflow.html) to switch from optical flow algorithm to a PID Control algorithm.
 5. Visualizing the drone navigating the obstacles through the VR Sink block (used to set the UAV position/rotation and visual properties of virtual world objects) associated with the virtual world.